rackerlabs/support-how-to/content/how-to/account-management/viewing-and-editing-user-information-for-your-account/index.md

 - To make changes for a user, click the entry under **USERNAME**.
 The **USER DETAILS** page displays.
 You can edit contact information, security settings, and user permissions.

 - To add a new user, click **Create User**.
 On the **Create a User** page, enter information for the new user's information and contact type.
 For more information from the administrator and new user's perspectives, see [New user workflow](/support/how-to/new-user-workflow).
-For information about access controls for new users, see [Learn about Role-Based Access Control (RBAC)](/support/how-to/overview-role-based-access-control-rbac).
+For information about access controls for new users, see Learn about Role-Based Access Control (RBAC) for [Rackspace Cloud](/support/how-to/overview-role-based-access-control-rbac-cloud) and [Rackspace Dedicated](/support/how-to/overview-role-based-access-control-rbac-dedicated).
 After you have entered all of the information for the new user, click the **Create User** button at the bottom of the page.

 - To add an identity provider, click the **Identity Federation** tab, and then click **Add Identity Provider**.
 Enter a description, the email domain, and SAML metadata, and then click **Create Identity Provider**.